 Why do Alcoholics Wake up in the Middle of the Night?

 Heavy alcohol use over time disrupts your natural sleeping patterns including REM sleep.
 Heavy drinkers often experience periods of sleeplessness throughout the night regardless of how much they drank.
-In fact, people who are diagnosed with sleep disorders are 5-10 times more often to be diagnosed with substance use disorders than individuals without sleep disorders.5
+In fact, people who are diagnosed with sleep disorders are 5-10 times more likely to be diagnosed with substance use disorders than individuals without sleep disorders.5

 Getting Diagnosed for Sleep Apnea